chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 NN Variance score: 0.38
 ```

-So after making my way trough the maze...
+So after making my way through the maze...
 A simple regression could have done equally well with this problem.
 But neither are doing very well, which can be seen by comparing the plots of the output tests.

 Here is my Season 6 NN:
 ![Second_model_test](/assets/images/Second_model_test.png)